eduradohe/easytravel/README.md

 You can then check again the seat status and note that it's Unavailable this time.
 Also, if you send a GET HTTP request to http://easytravel-api.herokuapp.com/api/easytravel/seats you may notice the seat 1a is no longer listed, for it is no longer available for booking.

-But don't panick!
+But don't panic!
 We can cancel the booking by sending another PUT HTTP request to http://easytravel-api.herokuapp.com/api/easytravel/seats/cancel?seatNumber=1a and it will return the seat information after its booking is cancelled.

 Then you can check the seat again to see its status back to Available, and also check the seats list and notice the seat 1a is being listed back again.

 ---
 ## Running locally

-If you want to use all Swagger features you can also run this project on any local machine by following the below steps:
+You can also run this project on any local machine, if you want, by following the below steps:

 1. Make sure you have Java 8 and Maven installed
 2. Download the zip or clone this repository